 Made with a spiced sweet potato enriched dough, a warm cinnamon sugar filling, and topped with a brown butter and cream cheese glaze and toasted pecans, these Sweet Potato Cinnamon Rolls are the decadent Fall breakfast or afternoon snack that you deserve!
-If you love these, you will also love this Cinnamon Roll Monkey Bread, Pumpkin Cinnamon Rolls, Homemade Cinnamon Rolls, and Bourbon Pecan Sticky Buns.
+If you love these, you will also love this Cinnamon Roll Monkey Bread, Pumpkin Cinnamon Rolls, Strawberry Shortcake Cinnamon Rolls, Homemade Cinnamon Rolls, and Bourbon Pecan Sticky Buns.

 Disclosure: I partnered with Fleischmann’s® Yeast for this recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.

 Homemade Cinnamon Rolls are pure magic.
 There just isn’t a morning that doesn’t start off that much better because I ate a cinnamon roll.
 Warm, sticky, sweet, and topped with ooey-gooey glaze, I could eat one of these bad boys every day during the holiday season.
 When I start my fall baking obsession, cinnamon rolls go straight to the top of the list.
 Their decadency is unparalleled, and my family enjoys every bit of it.
 In fact, Harmony has been joining me in the kitchen helping me knead and roll the dough made with my trusty Fleischmann’s® RapidRise® Instant Yeast which makes my rolls absolutely perfect pillows.
 Then she stares at the oven as the rolls expand and bake into golden brown perfection.
 The memories we make while baking these are incredibly special, and eating them together is even better.